CapaFenLisesi/Introduction-to-Amazon-Web-Services/README.md

 #### Root user
 Never use it for everyday work in AWS.
 Always create an admin account for yourself.
 #### IAM users
-Just users within your AWS account (doesn't have to be a human!).
+Users within your AWS account (doesn't have to be a human!).
 #### Federated identity
 Passwords and logins from other company can work with AWS.
 #### Group